nguyenanhnhan/Attire/README.md

 ### 1.1.3

-* Update the installation paths (even if you are in a secured installation environment)
+* Update installation paths (even if you are in a safe installation)

 ### 1.1.0 ###